Coronavirus Job Retention Scheme (Furlough Leave)

 HMRC guidelines state that the scheme allows employers to claim a grant of up to 80% of an employee’s wage for all employment costs, up to a cap of £2,500 per month.

 The scheme will reimburse 80% of gross salary and employers’ national insurance contributions and minimum pension contributions.
 From 1 August the government will no longer pay employer’s NIC and pension contributions.
-From 1 September 10% of the 80% must be paid by the employer and from 1 October 20% of the 80% must be paid by the employer.

 The grant is taxable as income of the business.